Formula to Calculate Average

-- Step 2: Next, determine the number of observations and it is denoted by n.
+- Next, determine the number of observations, and it is denoted by n.

-- Step 3: Finally, the average is calculated by adding all the observations and then divide the result by the number of observations as shown below.
+- Finally, the average is calculated by adding all the observations and then divide the result by the number of observations, as shown below.

 Average = (a1 + a2 + …. + an) / n

-Let us take an example of John who enrolled for the graduation program for environmental science.
-The three-year degree course is divided into six semesters and the final average percentage is calculated on the basis of the percentages scored in all the semesters.
-Calculate John’s final percentage on the basis of his following score:
+Let us take an example of John, who enrolled in the graduation program for environmental science.
+The three-year degree course is divided into six semesters, and the final average percentage is calculated based on the percentages scored in all the semesters.
+Calculate John’s final percentage based on his following score:

 Below is given data for calculation of the average percentage.